alec-david/SalesforceAntAutomation/combineAntPackages/README.md

 1. Clone this directory and navigate to it

-2. Move all package.xml files you want to combine to the packages directory.
-The names of the files does not matter as long as they are .xml files
+2. Move all package.xml files you want to combine to the `/packages` directory.
+The names of the files do not matter as long as they are .xml files

 3. run `npm install` (or `yarn install`)